kadavilrahul/coding_task_manager/README.md

-# PRD Generator
+# Coding Task Manager

-A Python-based tool that leverages the Gemini API to generate comprehensive Product Requirements Documents (PRDs) for new or existing software projects.
+A Python-based tool that leverages the Gemini API to generate documents and manage tasks for new or existing software projects.

 ## Features